npm-wharf/hikaru/README.md

 # Complimentary Tooling

 hikaru requires [mcgonagall](https://github.com/npm-wharf/mcgonagall) style cluster specifications.
 You'll get the most mileage out of it by adopting [shipwright](https://github.com/npm-wharf/shipwright) to build your Docker images or at least using a compatible tagging approach (see: [buildgoggles](https://www.npmjs.com/package/buildgoggles)).
 These complimentary aspects come largely from how hikaru infers metadata about Kubernetes workloads based on the Docker image name and tag.
+Finally, [command-hub](https://github.com/npm-wharf/command-hub) is a service and complimentary CLI designed to run uptsream of multiple kubernetes clusters with hikaru-as-a-service deployed to them in order to make continuous deployment easy to incorporate into any system you're presently using.

 # Modes